Summer 2019 Program

 Questions about the program and application requirements can be directed to Professor Christine Riley (email@example.com ).

 Priority Application Date

-All of the application materials are due by March 19, 2018.
+All of the application materials are due by March 18, 2019.
 Applications received after that date will be processed as they are received.
-Applicants who apply by the March 19, 2018 priority application date will be notified of acceptance into the program by April 1, 2018.
-Enrollment and registration in any Pre-College Summer Intensive Program does not imply acceptance into any degree program at Marymount Manhattan.
+Applicants who apply by the March 19, 2019 priority application date will be notified of acceptance into the program by April 1, 2019.
+Enrollment and registration in any Precollege Summer Intensive Program does not imply acceptance into any degree program at Marymount Manhattan.